Scientific Name

 Description

-The flowers are fragrant, up to 2.5 inches (6.3 cm) in diameter, and appear in summer.
-Fleshy, egg-shaped, edible fruits called Maypops appear in July and mature to a yellowish color in fall.
+The flowers are fragrant, measuring up to 2.5 inches (6.3 cm) in diameter, and bloom in the summer.
+Fleshy, egg-shaped, edible fruits called Maypops appear in July and mature to a yellowish color in the fall.

 How to Grow and Care

 Their vibrant colors and heady fragrance make the Passion Flower a welcome addition to any garden.
-Unfortunately, because of its origins, most species of Passion Flower plant can't overwinter in many gardens in the United States.
-However, a few will survive up to USDA plant hardiness zone 5.
+Unfortunately, because of its origins, most species of the Passion Flower plant can't overwinter in many gardens in the United States.
+However, a few will survive up to USDA Plant Hardiness Zone 5.
 Most varieties will grow in Zones 7-10.

 Tropical Passion Flowers need full sun and well-drained soil.
-Two applications of a well-balanced fertilizer per year, once in early spring and one in midsummer, are all the Passion Flower care you'll need.
+Two applications of a well-balanced fertilizer per year, once in early spring and once in midsummer, are all the Passion Flower care you'll need.

 See more at How to Grow and Care for Passion Flowers.